pingidentity/terraform-provider-pingdirectory/docs/resources/default_http_connection_handler.md

 - `correlation_id_response_header` (String) Specifies the name of the HTTP response header that will contain a correlation ID value.
 Example values are "Correlation-Id", "X-Amzn-Trace-Id", and "X-Request-Id".
 - `description` (String) A description for this Connection Handler
 - `enable_multipart_mime_parameters` (Boolean) Determines whether request form parameters submitted in multipart/ form-data (RFC 2388) format should be processed as request parameters.
+- `enabled` (Boolean) Indicates whether the Connection Handler is enabled.
 - `http_operation_log_publisher` (Set of String) Specifies the set of HTTP operation loggers that should be used to log information about requests and responses for operations processed through this HTTP Connection Handler.
 - `http_request_header_size` (Number) Specifies the maximum buffer size of an http request including the request uri and all of the request headers.
 - `http_servlet_extension` (Set of String) Specifies information about servlets that will be provided via this connection handler.